Know Your History

 Denton County Historical Park

 The park is home to the Bayless-Selby House museum and the African American Museum in the historic Quakertown House.
-Projects are underway on The Woods House and The Taylor Cabin, and below is a map of the future Historical Park Plans.
+Don't miss the newest editions, The Woods House and The Taylor Cabin, both now open to the public.

 Click here for more information on the current and future projects.